 To emerge as a full-service aerospace innovation hub capable of supporting the international aerospace community from applied research and development through operational support services.

-At full build-out, the National Aviation Research and Technology Park (NARTP) will include seven multi-story buildings with high-speed connectivity to the William J. Hughes Technical Center (WJHTC) laboratories that replicate the National Airspace System (NAS).
+At full build-out, the National Aerospace Research and Technology Park (NARTP) will include seven multi-story buildings with high-speed connectivity to the William J. Hughes Technical Center (WJHTC) laboratories that replicate the National Airspace System (NAS).
 An FAA laboratory is located in the first building of the Research Park.

 NARTP’s agreements enable tenants to work collaboratively on projects with the WJHTC and the Atlantic City International Airport (ACY).